Skip to content

 One of my favorite things about Mexico City is the cafe culture.
 If you stay in Condesa or Roma Norte (as most visitors do), you’ll be overwhelmed by options!

-Suffice to say, I spend a lot of my time in cafes and exploring new ones has become a hobby of sorts.
+Suffice to say, I spend a lot of my time in cafes, and exploring new ones has become a hobby of sorts.
 And I love sharing my recs!

 There are plenty of round-ups of "cafes good for working" in CDMX but most seem to just be pulling info from Google Maps.
 Others recycle the same five cafes over and over—many of which are overrated imo.